FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 You’ll find a section that goes into the conspiracy theory of the Mob connection to the JFK assassination and another section explores the national and international reach of the Mob.

-Meyer Lansky once said “ We’re bigger than U.S. Steel”... a truly ominous statement considering U.S. Steel was a huge global multinational Steel powerhouse in those days.
+Meyer Lansky once stated “ We’re bigger than U.S. Steel”... a dark and deeply ominous statement back then, considering U.S. Steel was a huge multinational powerhouse with global reach in those days.

 While going through the Las Vegas Section, some old memories resurfaced that I hadn’t thought of in quite a while.
 I landed in Vegas in 1977 and it was an interesting time to say the least.

-When my uncle, who had been out here for a little over 10 years at that time, first told me Lefty Rosenthal was Mob after I mentioned watching his show at the Stardust, I told him he was nuts.
+When my uncle, who had been out here for about 10 years at that time, first told me Lefty Rosenthal was Mob after I mentioned watching his show at the Stardust, I told him he was crazy.

-Well in that, as well as a few other things, my uncle knew what he was talking about.
+Yea well ... in that, as well as a few other things, my uncle knew what he was talking about.
 When I finally learned the truth I was stunned - just, completely and totally dumbfounded.

-Ironically, it turns out that Frank 'Lefty' Rosenthal was an innovator.
+Ironically, it turned out that Frank 'Lefty' Rosenthal was an innovator.